Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: : bases for PFL Benchmarks

-Many existing efforts are on building \emph{generic} FL datasets~\cite{hsu2020federated,reddi2021adaptive}, including the LEAF benchmarks~\cite{caldas2018leaf}.
-Although PFL has been a popular research topic recently, few discussions have been made in the literature.
-For the sake of PFL algorithm development, how should we construct a reliable dataset and evaluation?
-As side contributions, we propose the following aspects (more in~\autoref{ss:disc}):
+Many existing efforts are on building \emph{generic} FL datasets~\cite{hsu2020federated,reddi2021adaptive}, including the LEAF benchmarks~\cite{caldas2018leaf} but not for the PFL literature.
+For the sake of algorithm development, how should we construct a reliable evaluation?
+As side contributions, we propose the following aspects:

+\paragraph{\vmark Reliable evaluation.} We identify \emph{two challenges} for realistic PFL evaluation on clients each with a small data size.
+First, \emph{the test sets should be sufficiently large} for statistical reliability.
+Many previous works~\cite{li2021ditto,shamsian2021personalized,dinh2020personalized} split an even smaller test set for each client.
+Second, the small local data size can lead to an even more problematic evaluation for realistic non-IID PFL since the \emph{training/test distributions might be mismatched}.
+For example, the FEMNIST dataset in LEAF benchmark~\cite{caldas2018leaf} on average only has $226$ images over $62$ classes for each writer; many classes only have $\leq1$ images.
+It is unfaithful to split each client into train/test sets due to mismatches on label distributions $\sP_m(y)$.
+Indeed, we found a large discrepancy $\frac{1}{M}\sum_m\|\sP^{train}_m(y)-\sP^{test}_m(y)\|_1=0.77$ even with a $50/50 \%$ split.
+See an illustration in the supplementary.

 \paragraph{\vmark Cross-domain with non-IID $\sP_m(\vx, y)$.} A realistic personalized dataset should have the joint distribution $\sP_m(\vx, y)$ differ from client to client, not just $\sP_m(\vx)$ (\eg, domains~\cite{li2021fedbn}) or $\sP_m(y)$ (\ie, class labels~\cite{collins2021exploiting,fallah2020personalized,shamsian2021personalized}).
 Both the training data sizes and the class distributions should be skewed among clients to simulate realistic cases.